iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/grantaccess.md

 </code></pre>

 {% hint style="info" %}
-pricePerAccess is expressed in nano RLC (nRLC). nRLC is the smallest subdivision of the RLC token, 1 RLC equals to 10^9 nRLC. when provided, pricePerAccess must be a non-negative integer value.
+`pricePerAccess` is expressed in nano RLC (nRLC). nRLC is the smallest subdivision of the RLC token, 1 RLC equals to 10^9 nRLC.
+When provided, `pricePerAccess` must be a non-negative integer value.
 {% endhint %}

 ### numberOfAccess (optional)